Tibouchina – Evergreen and Long Flowering shrubs

 - They flower in late summer to autumn.

-- A frost free position and protection from very hot sun is best.
+- Plant in a frost free position with protection from very hot afternoon sun.

 - Branches are prone to wind damage especially when laden with flower buds so protect from strong winds.

 - A humus rich moist soil and remember to mulch in summer.

 - Tip prune to keep in shape in spring to late summer.

 - Hard prune in early spring if required.